bluescarni/heyoka/doc/tut_events.rst

 when the event triggers.
 This will translate to a Taylor series with a double root in correspondence of the event trigger time, which will lead to a breakdown of the root finding algorithm.
 This, at best, will result in reduced performance and, at worst, in missing events altogether.
+Additionally, in case of terminal events the automatically-deduced cooldown value in correspondence of a double root will tend to infinity.

 As a general rule, users should then avoid defining event equations in which the event trigger times are stationary points.